 4. Wearing the wrong clothes

-Let me put this straight: wearing white at a wedding is less and less taboo.
+Let me put this straight: wearing white at a wedding isn’t as taboo nowadays.
 However, it’s always a good idea to double check with the bride.
 Whether it is for cultural, traditional or superstitious reasons, she might not be comfortable with this.

 Similarly, a wedding is a special day.
-Showing up in a plain t-shirt and jeans or in a skin-tight see-through dress are bad ideas!
-As a rule of thumb, men wear a shirt and nice pants, while women elegant, yet comfortable clothes, such as a dress or a blouse with a skirt or pants.
+Showing up in a plain t-shirt and jeans or in a low-cut see-through dress are bad ideas.
+As a rule of thumb, men wear a shirt and nice pants, while women wear a long dress or a blouse with a skirt or pants.
 It’s always better to be overdressed than underdressed!

-More and more couples choose to have an “unplugged” ceremony.
-This simply means they want all electronic device to be turned off during the exchange of vows, whether it is your smartphone, your tablet or your camera.
+More and more couples choose to have an « unplugged » ceremony.
+This simply means they want all electronic device to be turned off during their union, whether it is your smartphone, your tablet or your camera.
 Look around you when you get there, you should spot a sign asking you to put your device away.
 The officiant will also remind you about it before the ceremony begins.
 This way, you will get to fully enjoy this moment and to see it through your eyes, not through a screen.

 9. Leaving in the middle of the party

-Unless if you have a good reason to do so, leaving in the middle of the party isn’t recommended.
+Unless if you have a good excuse, leaving in the middle of the party isn’t recommended.
 First, you will miss important moments during the evening.
 Second, a chain reaction is created when tables become empty.
 In fact, guests are more likely to leave earlier than expected if their friends are gone, even if they originally wanted to stay longer.
-It would be very sad if there weren’t enough people left to do the bouquet throw (something I’ve witnessed)!
-When the last meal is served, the first dance is done and the cake is cut, it’s safe to leave.
+It’s very sad when there aren’t enough people left to do the bouquet throw (something I’ve witnessed)!
+When the last meal is served, the first dance is done and the cake is cut, you’re safe to go.

 To read more great tips about weddings and family sessions, click here !